aryanshangloo/DataScience_JobSalaries_Tableau_Dashboard_Project/README.md

 Hi Peeps!
-I made this Interactive Tableau Dashboard Project on the Data Science Daomain Salaries across different countries in the world
+I made this Interactive Tableau Dashboard Project on the Data Science Daomain Salaries based on experience across different companies, locations, countries in the world